-In 2016, participants will perform a range of conservation tasks, learning both the how and why of responsible conservation and reconstruction.
+In 2018, participants will perform a range of conservation tasks, learning both the how and why of responsible conservation and reconstruction.
 Final decision regarding which projects participants will be working on is pending agreement with the local authorities.
 All reconstruction activities will be accompanied by the appropriate technical documentation and supervised by conservationists authorised by the Commission for the Protection of National Monuments.
-Working activities are envisaged on the following sites:

-- 1. Site preparation and reconstruction works along the course of the Bregava river bed and particularly at the Podgrad mill. - 2.
+Working activities are envisaged on the following sites: - 1.
+Site preparation and reconstruction works along the course of the Bregava river bed and particularly at the Podgrad mill. - 2.
 Continued rehabilitation of HIDR 2 and HIDR 3.

 Each working group will include 5 - 7 persons, including the group leader.
 This format has proved successful in previous years.
 In order to support openness and to stimulate intercultural behaviour, young people and adults from Stolac will be invited to join the working activities.

-2. Forgotten Skills Workshops

-Working activities are accompanied by practical workshops that introduce the participants to hands-on experience of traditional crafts and forgotten skills.
+2. Forgotten Skills Workshops Working activities are accompanied by practical workshops that introduce the participants to hands-on experience of traditional crafts and forgotten skills.
 These workshops help participants connect in a highly personal way with the texture of the past as lived experience.
 Participants are introduced to the nature of a craft or skill, how it functioned as a part of social life, and how it was imbued by the symbolism of the traditional world-view.
-Participants thus learn not just the basic skills involved in a given craft, but how to "read" their own cultural heritage and that of others from the inside and how to use it to enrich their own lives.
+Participants thus learn not just the basic skills involved in a craft, but how to "read" their own cultural heritage and that of others from the inside and how to use it to enrich their own lives.
 In previous years, participants carved chests, furniture, and doors and made carpets for use in the buildings under restoration.
 Others provided much needed first aid to journal collections and archival materials of importance to the local history of Stolac.

-The set of practical or learning-bydoing workshops has been expanded for 2016.
-The following workshops will be on offer, dependent on demand from participants: the Ninth Stolac Woodcarving Workshop; the Ninth Workshop on The Podgrad Mill, the Third Stolac Workshop on Metal Artisan Crafts, the Third Workshop on the HIDR II house, the Third Stone Carving Workshop and Third Workshop on the Vernacular Architecture of the Stolac Region.
-Activities envisaged for this year include the Third Archery and Falconry course.
+The set of practical or learning-bydoing workshops has been expanded for 2018.
+The following workshops will be on offer, dependent on demand from participants: a Woodcarving Workshop, a Workshop on the Podgrad Mill, a Workshop on Artisan Metal Crafts, a Workshop on the HIDR II house, a Stone Carving Workshop and a Workshop on the Vernacular Architecture of the Stolac activities Region.
+Recreational envisaged for this year include Archery and Falconry.